huimiu/tab-dashboard/README.md

    }
    ```

+### Step 5: Call the Azure Function from the front-end
-5. Call the Azure Function from the front-end.
+   Call the Azure Function from the front-end.
 You can refer to [this sample](https://github.com/OfficeDev/TeamsFx-Samples/blob/dev/hello-world-tab-with-backend/tabs/src/components/sample/AzureFunctions.tsx) for some helps.

 # Additional resources